shaoanlu/diffusion_policy_quadrotor/README.md

 This repository provides a demonstration of imitation learning using a diffusion policy.
 The implementation is adapted from the official Diffusion Policy [repository](https://github.com/real-stanford/diffusion_policy).

 ## Result
-The animation shows the denoising process of the diffusion policy predicting future trajectory and applying actions.
+The control task is to drive the quadrotor from the initial position (0, 0) to the goal position (5, 5) without collision with the obstacles.
+The animation shows the denoising process of the diffusion policy predicting future trajectory followed by the quadrotor applying the actions.

 <img src="assets/result_anim.gif" alt="drawing" width="380"/> <img src="assets/result_plot.png" alt="drawing" width="370"/>